Yaroslav Hunka scandal: Yaroslav Hunka

-Following the conclusion of World War II in Europe, Hunka, now a displaced person, settled in the United Kingdom and joined the Association of Ukrainians in Great Britain.
-In 1951, he married Margaret Ann Edgerton (1931–2018), and the couple emigrated to Canada three years later, settling in Toronto, where they raised their two sons, Martin and Peter, and became active in the Ukrainian-Canadian community.
+Following the conclusion of World War II in Europe, Hunka, now a displaced person, was held in the Rimini Surrendered Enemy Personnel camp.
+He subsequently settled in the United Kingdom and joined the Association of Ukrainians in Great Britain.
+In 1951, he married Margaret Ann Edgerton (1931–2018) from Studley, Warwickshire, and the couple emigrated to Canada three years later, settling in Toronto, where they raised their two sons, Martin and Peter, and became active in the Ukrainian-Canadian community.
 After graduating from a technical college, Hunka worked in the aircraft industry, eventually becoming an inspector for De Havilland.
 In retirement, Hunka was heavily involved in the Ukrainian community; his sons established the Yaroslav and Margaret Hunka Ukrainian Research Endowment Fund at the University of Alberta to advance academic research in the underground Ukrainian Catholic Church.
 On 20 August 2004, Hunka was named an Honorary Citizen of the City of Berezhany in Ukraine by the Berezhany city council.
 In 2007, the Ukrainian Canadian Congress awarded Hunka and other former members of the SS Galizien the Medal of Merit.

-Hunka contributed to a blog by an association of SS Galizien veterans on the Internet in 2010 and 2011.
+Between 2010 and 2011, Hunka contributed to The Combatant News, a blog by an association of SS Galizien veterans, where he described his service in the SS as "the happiest two years of my life".
 In 2022, Hunka travelled to Greater Sudbury to protest against the Russian invasion of Ukraine that year.
 Describing the situation in Ukraine, Hunka told CTV News that the "Destruction is just unbelievable but it will take years and years to rebuild it, ...
-But Ukrainian [sic] will win and God Bless Ukraine and I pray for it."
+But Ukrainian[sic] will win and God Bless Ukraine and I pray for it."
 As of 2023, he was a resident of North Bay, Ontario.
 On 6 February 2024, the parliament of Ternopil province in Ukraine awarded Hunka with a Badge "for Merits to Ternopil Region" for his significant personal contribution to providing assistance to the Armed Forces of Ukraine, active charitable and public activities, and on the occasion of the 112th anniversary of the birth of Yaroslav Stetsko.